Wallryn History, Family Crest & Coats of Arms

 Wallryn Spelling Variations

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Wallryn has undergone many spelling variations, including Waldron, Walrond, Walrand, Waldren, Waldrond and others.

 Early Notables of the Wallryn family (pre 1700)

-rising to become Chief...
-Another 32 words (2 lines of text) are included under the topic Early Wallryn Notables in all our PDF Extended History products and printed products wherever possible.
+Another 45 words (3 lines of text) are included under the topic Early Wallryn Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Wallryn family to Ireland

 Some of the Wallryn family moved to Ireland, but this topic is not covered in this excerpt.